Zamalek Dominate Esperance In CAF Super Cup - UrduPoint

 The Court of Arbitration for Sport named Esperance the winners after a bruising legal battle that did nothing to enhance the image of scandal-tainted African football.

-The Super Cup is an annual one-off match pitting the winner of the CAF Champions League and second-tier CAF Confederation Cup against each other.
+The Super Cup is an annual one-off match pitting the winner of the Champions League and second-tier CAF (Confederation of African Football) Confederation Cup against each other.
 It was staged in Africa from its inception in 1993 until last year when it moved to Qatar.

+CAF president Ahmad Ahmad faces allegations including corruption, financial misappropriation and sexual harassment but has not commented as well as criticism for staging the Super Cup outside Africa.

+The executive committee of the Confederation of African Football (CAF) said Friday specific graft allegations, made as a result of an independent audit of the body, were "unfounded".